Five Operations that give the best results after brachial plexus injury

 Abstract

-Treatment of brachial plexus injuries has slowly improved over the last 45 years.
-Changes in strategy, techniques, microsurgical equipment and technology have expanded the surgical options to reconstruct these life altering, highly complex injuries.
-The surgical armamentarium includes neurolysis, nerve repair, nerve grafting, nerve transfers, tendon transfer, muscle transfer and other soft tissue and bony procedures.
-In this article we have selected five surgical procedures (Oberlin’s procedure, Leechavengvongs’ procedure, free functional muscle transfer, radial nerve tendon transfers and C5-C6 nerve grafting in obstetrical birth palsy) that have consistently given us good results in our patients who require surgical reconstruction.
+Treatment of brachial plexus injuries has improved slowly over the past 45 years.
+Changes in strategy, techniques, microsurgical equipment, and technology have expanded the surgical options for reconstructing these lifealtering, highly complex injuries.
+The surgical techniques available include neurolysis, nerve repair, nerve grafting, nerve transfers, tendon transfer, muscle transfer, and other soft-and bony-tissue procedures.
+In this article, the authors have selected five surgical procedures (i.e., Oberlin procedure, Leechavengvongs procedure, free functional muscle transfer, radial nerve tendon transfers, and C5-C6 nerve grafting in obstetric birth palsy) that have consistently yielded good results in patients who require surgical reconstruction.

 Original languageEnglish (US)